 Beginning in 2018-19, Average Class Size was calculated by using the total number of students in each course/section for specified courses divided by the number of those course/sections.
 Select courses include K-2 and courses aligned to State assessments.
+Some schools will not be utilizing the K-2 course codes until the 2021-22 school year and therefore these averages may be missing or incomplete until that time.
 The data are derived from the Student Information and Repository System (SIRS) Student Class Entry Exit.
 LEAs should be reporting all students in a section and creating sections that are unique across buildings and include all students assigned to that class.
 Prior to 2018-19, counts were collected from teacher forms.

 Eligible for Free Lunch and Eligible for Reduced-Price Lunch percentages are determined by dividing the number of approved lunch applicants by the Basic Educational Data System (BEDS) enrollment in full-day Kindergarten through Grade 12.

 Instructional Modality is displayed for student attendance codes Present-In-School and Present-Out-of-School.
 For each Instructional Modality, the percentage is determined by dividing the number of Present days by the total number of Present days for all modalities combined (remote, in-person, both).

 Principals include full- and part-time.
 Data sourced from SIRS Staff Snapshot, Course Instructor Assignment, and Staff Assignment.